Jan 28, 2020

 Below is a particularly bad example I recorded where basically everything timed out, or if it did get a reply the latency was often nearly half a second…

-This contrasts with rock solid sub 40ms pings – if you tried in the early hours of the morning!
+This contrasts with rock solid sub 40ms pings – but only in the early hours of the morning!

 From previous experience using EE 4G in weak signal areas I’d found that manually changing to 3G from 4G when speeds got bad would often help, but at the expense of slower upload speeds and increased latency on 3G.

 While this did make a slightly improvement on Smarty, it wasn’t enough.
 By around 9am each day, 4G would be unusable.
 Switching to 3G would get things working but still with many timeouts.
 This can be seen from the speed tests below taken around midday during the week:-

 The problems I had could be related to overloading on the network as I was near a University, and just outside a town centre.

 The nearby University would explain the issues starting around 9am, but cannot be the whole story as often it wouldn’t be until 10 or 11pm that 4G would become usable.

 Another important point to make is that Vodafone was rock steady in the same location, 24 hours a day.

 I was glad to leave Smarty and in future will think very hard before committing to them or the Three network again.*

 I should note however that cancelling was pretty easy.
 There online account dashboard has an easily accessible “Cancel” button, so you can leave with just one click.
 I hate these other providers who don’t allow you to cancel online and force you to telephone.

 Other than one or two “we’re sorry you want to leave…” type emails they left me alone.

 Just note that even though it’s supposed to be a 30 day PAYG, you still have to give 30 days notice.
 So if you decide to cancel on say day 27 out of 30, you’ll still have to stay an additional 30 days from the date you click cancel.